fredrikekre/Literate.jl/docs/src/index.md

 ### What?

-Literate is a package that generate markdown pages (for e.g. [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl)), and [Jupyter notebooks](http://jupyter.org/), from the same source file.
+Literate is a package that generates markdown pages (for e.g. [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl)), and [Jupyter notebooks](http://jupyter.org/), from the same source file.
 There is also an option to "clean" the source from all metadata, and produce a pure Julia script.